MzHameed/IoT-Assignments/README.md

 # Assignment 1: ImageNet Classification Using Pretrained Models, Fine-Tuning, and Quantization

 ##   Overview
-This assignment guides students through the practical use of large-scale pretrained models (like ResNet, VGG, ViT, etc.) trained on ImageNet, and shows how to adapt them for research or edge computing use cases.
+This assignment guides through the practical use of large-scale pretrained models (like ResNet, VGG, ViT, etc.) trained on ImageNet, and shows how to adapt them for research or edge computing use cases.
 The focus is on:

-- Fine-tuning pretrained models on custom datasets (e.g., CIFAR-100)
+- Fine-tuning pretrained models on custom datasets (CIFAR-100)
-- Using pretrained models as-is for quick benchmarking
+- Using pretrained models as it is for quick benchmarking
 - Performing model quantization (dynamic and static)
 - Working with a manageable ImageNet validation subset